AmbireTech/adex-protocol/components/smart-platform.md

 3. The user will generate some events (impressions, clicks, page closed, etc.) and send them to the validators of the payment channel
 4. The events will be registered in the payment channel, which will create new state; as long as the majority of validators sign, publishers will be able to use that signed state to withdraw their earnings
 5. Should the publisher decide to withdraw their earnings, they can withdraw from any number of channels at once by providing signed states and merkle proofs of their earnings

+## Trustless

+Even though the validators are delegated to advance the state, the AdEx SDK sends events independently to all validators and observers.

+Therefore, the system has these properties that guarantee it's trustlessness:

+1. If any of the sides detects that the state is inconsistent with the events they're receiving, they can stop cooperating (stop signing new states)
+2. @TODO not receiving new states
+3. Supply (publishers) can withdraw their earnings on-chain anytime by using the latest state

 ## Specification